-(a) No part of the building mounted wind turbine (including blades) may encroach into the building line, rear space or side space of a lot as determined by the Planning Scheme.
-If an encroachment is anticipated this must be addressed in the Special Consent application.
+- (a) No part of the building mounted wind turbine (including blades) may encroach into the building line, rear space or side space of a lot as determined by the Planning Scheme.
+If an encroachment is anticipated this must be addressed in the Special Consent application. - (b) The Special Consent application must address inter alia:

-Information to Provide Description Location of property Street address and erf Zoning The zoning of the site Property Size Total size of erf Proposed location of turbines Site plan showing actual location and proximity to buildings and boundaries etc. Visibility Expected visibility from street or other public areas Height Proposed height of turbine, either above ground or on roof Dimensions Diagrams may be required.
+Information to Provide Description

+Location of property Street address and erf

+Zoning The zoning of the site

+Property Size Total size of erf

+Proposed location of turbines Site plan showing actual location and proximity to buildings and boundaries etc. Visibility Expected visibility from street or other public areas Height Proposed height of turbine, either above ground or on roof Dimensions Diagrams may be required.
 Dimension wind-swept area.
 Noise Estimate the noise generated by the turbine Connection to building Any connection to the building Materials used Main materials that comprise the installed turbine Grid connection If it will be connected to the grid or not